-(2) Postsecondary Transfer applicants
+2. Postsecondary Transfer applicants

-Early admission is offered in a number of programs to currently attending postsecondary transfer students who have achieved above average academic standing in transferable postsecondary coursework.
-To be considered applicants must submit official transcripts of all completed postsecondary course work as well as interim transcripts of first term results and second term registration.
-Students must meet specific conditions set out in their offer letters in order to receive final admission.
+To be considered for admission, applicants must submit official transcripts of all completed postsecondary course work as well as interim transcripts of first term results and second term registration.
+Some programs may require final and official high school transcripts.